Asymptotic Syzygies of Weighted Projective Spaces: Regularity Computations for Veronese Embeddings of General Weighted Projective Spaces

-If $b \geq \frac{d}{2}$, we have $\overline{x}^{\overline{a}}y^b = \overline{x}^{\overline{a}}y^{b-\frac{d}{2}} \cdot y^{\frac{d}{2}}$.
-Since $\overline{x}^{\overline{a}}y^{b-\frac{d}{2}} \in R_{(i-2)d}$ and $y^{\frac{d}{2}}\in R_d$, this element can be generated by the given set.
+If $b \geq \frac{d}{2}$, we have $\mathbf{x^a}y^b = \mathbf{x^a}y^{b-\frac{d}{2}} \cdot y^{\frac{d}{2}}$.
+Since $\mathbf{x^a}y^{b-\frac{d}{2}} \in R_{(e-2)d}$ and $y^{\frac{d}{2}}\in R_d$, this element can be generated by the given set.

-If $|\overline{a}| \geq d$, we can find $\overline{a_s}$ and $\overline{a_t}$ with magnitudes $d$ and $|\overline{a}|-d$, respectively, such that $\overline{a} = \overline{a_s} + \overline{a_t}$.
-Then, $\overline{x}^{\overline{a}}y^b = \overline{x}^{\overline{a_s}} \cdot \overline{x}^{\overline{a_t}}y^b$.
-Since $\overline{x}^{\overline{a_s}} \in R_d$ and $\overline{x}^{\overline{a_t}}y^b \in R_{(i-1)d}$, this element can also be generated by the given set.
+If $|\mathbf{a}| \geq d$, we can find $\mathbf{a_s}$ and $\mathbf{a_t}$ with magnitudes $d$ and $|\mathbf{a}|-d$, respectively, such that $\mathbf{a} = \mathbf{a_s} + \mathbf{a_t}$.
+Then, $\mathbf{x^a}y^b = \mathbf{x}^{\mathbf{a_s}} \cdot \mathbf{x}^{\mathbf{a_t}}y^b$.
+Since $\mathbf{x}^{\mathbf{a_s}} \in R_d$ and $\mathbf{x}^{\mathbf{a_t}}y^b \in R_{(e-1)d}$, this element can also be generated by the given set.

-Moreover, all of the generators of $R^{(d)}$ have degree $d$, so the ring $S=k[z_0, \ldots, z_N]$ where each $z_i$ corresponds to a generator of $R^{(d)}$ is standard graded (after rescaling).
-Thus, $\sigma(S) = 0$ when $d$ is even, and the Betti table will extend through row $n$. \end{proof}
+Moreover, all of the $k$-algebra generators of $R^{(d)}$ have degree $d$, so the ring $S=k[z_0, \ldots, z_N]$ where each $z_i$ corresponds to a generator is standard graded (after rescaling).
+Thus, $\sigma(S) = 0$ when $d$ is even, and the corresponding Betti table extends through row $n$. \end{proof}

-The previous two results highlight a key phenomenon, and a second obstacle of working with weighted projective spaces: the Betti tables corresponding to different Veronese embeddings of the same weighted projective space can have a different number of rows.
-It is standard for the number of rows to depend on the degrees of the variables in the nonstandard graded setting (as this is precisely what $\sigma(S)$ measures).
-However, it is a bit surprising that the the Veronese degree also impacts the number of rows in the Betti table, as this is not the case in the standard graded setting.
+The previous two results highlight a key phenomenon, and a second obstacle of working with weighted projective spaces: the Betti tables corresponding to different Veronese embeddings of the same weighted projective space can have a different number of rows, unlike the standard graded setting.
+It is expected that the number of rows will depend on the degrees of the variables in the nonstandard graded setting; however, the Veronese degree also impacts the number of rows in the Betti table.

-In this article, we will focus specifically on the weighted projective space $\mathbb{P}(1^n, 2)$.
-To give a begin motivating the decision to specialize to this case, we consider what happens for $\mathbb{P}(1,1,3)$.
+In this article, we will focus on weighted projective spaces of the form $\mathbb{P}(1^n, 2)$.
+To begin motivating the decision to specialize to this case, we replicate the above analysis for $\mathbb{P}(1,1,3)$.

 \begin{example} Let $R = k[x_0,x_1,y]$ be the nonstandard graded polynomial ring where $\deg(x_0) = \deg(x_1) = 1$ and $\deg(y) = 3$.
 Consider the 5th Veronese,